 Students learn how to listen carefully to follow directions.
 Reviewing parts of the computer helps them identify the monitor, keyboard, mouse and the computer itself.

 Opening and closing a program and moving from one screen to another are just an example of another skill students will learn.
-I carefully take students through each program and then when each student has mastered this skill they become more independent and a lot more confident utilizing different websites and software programs.
-Concepts covered include:
+I carefully take students through each program and then when each student has mastered this skill they become more independent and a lot more confident utilizing different websites and software programs, including Connect Ed.

 Every school year begins with Computer Care and Safety, Netiquette is a must.
 The students will review the five major parts of a computer, proper care of software and hardware, and identifying letters and numbers on the keyboard.
 The students will use a mouse.
 The students will begin to use appropriate terms when talking about the computer.
 They will also start using simulation programs to help develop keyboarding skills.
 Under the guidance of their teacher, students will use the web to enhance and extend other school curriculum areas.

-In third and fourth grades much of the time is spent utilizing MS Word to enhance their word processing skills.
-Students will learn skills such as: how to open, save and close documents and learn to master the tool bar.
-Along with these skills they will learn how to type different types of letters (personal & business).
-They will also be introduced to MS Excel and MS PowerPoint for special projects.
-Each of these students will also spend time enhancing their keyboarding skills.
+In third and fourth grades much of the time is spent utilizing Google classroom to communicate and collaborate with teachers and classmates.
+Students will learn skills such as: how to open, save and close documents and utilize Google Drive to archive their work.
+They will also be introduced to Google Slides and Docs for special projects.
+Along with these skills, students will continue to enhance their keyboarding skills.

 Sixth, Seventh and Eighth grades will be exposed to the various components of computer literacy and build upon the computer literacy skills acquired during previous grades.
 The ultimate goal of these classes is to ensure that students understand that the computer is used as a tool for communication and productivity.
 Students will acquire basic computer concepts individually and cooperatively through group work.